 Starting off in 2001 in Takara has been responsible for the release of the new Blythe dolls.
 The releases soon became periodical with each new release brought in every month of the year.
-Amazingly, a total amount of 130 of Takara Blythe have been released so far into the market in the Neo size since 2001 to 2009.
+Amazingly, a total amount of 130 of Takara Blythe has been released so far into the market in the Neo size since 2001 to 2009.
 Moreover, there have been a total of 280 different releases of the Petite Blythe.
-It should be noted that the new version of the Petite Blythe dolls have moveable eye lids and bendable bodies.
+It should be noted that the new version of the Petite Blythe dolls has moveable eyelids and bendable bodies.
 The bodies of the full-size dolls vary depending on the time of the release.
 Early releases in 2002-2003 used the body of the Liccadoll.

 Early dolls have also had a glossy surface texture.
 In 2006 there was a new face mold which was introduced to look more Kenner-like, including slightly wider eyes.
-In 2009 another new face mold was released with matte texture and smaller eye holes.
-The bodies of the full size dolls however vary in terms of the time at which they were released to quite an extent.
+In 2009 another new face mold was released with a matte texture and smaller eye holes.
+The bodies of the full-size dolls, however, vary in terms of the time at which they were released to quite an extent.
 In the early releases of the year 2002, the body of Liccadoll was used.
 However, the texture of the surface of these dolls was rather glossy.
 In the year 2006, a new face was introduced that looked more like Kenner as the eyes were much wider.
 In 2009 there was another new release that had matte texture along with smaller eye holes.